Texas Porch

 So before you count on a draw for stock water or a homestead, pull the actual well records for that section and check current depth-to-water — the Texas Water Development Board's Ogallala data is the place to start, and a local driller can tell you what the neighbors are hitting and how deep.

-More Gaines County notes
+More stories and useful context near Gaines County